 Stay active and take care of your mental health

 Physical activity directly links to mental health and a strong immune system.
 Doing regular exercise lifts your mood, lessens stress, and builds up your body's defences.
 During autumn, outdoor activities like hiking, cycling, or simply walking in the park are enjoyable.
 Experts advise adults to do at least 30 minutes of moderate exercise daily.
 As autumn sets in, even simple tasks like raking leaves or gardening help you stay active.
 So, staying active doesn't just help your mood, it also supports your immune system, providing a rounded approach to health care.

 Don’t turn a blind eye to the sun

-Sunglasses offer exceptional UV protection, particularly those with a wraparound frame that reduces exposure, and often make the perfect accessory for many an autumn outfit.
-Find your ideal designer sunglasses in our extensive range, and ensure your eyes stay safe this autumn.
+Sunglasses with UV protection, particularly those with a wraparound frame are best for this season.
+They reduce exposure and often make the perfect accessory for any autumn outfit.
+Find your ideal designer sunglasses in our extensive range and ensure your eyes stay safe this autumn.

 As we bid farewell to the summer heat and welcome the cool autumn breeze, it's important to adjust our lifestyle and habits accordingly.
 By following these essential tips, you can ensure that you stay healthy and make the most of the beautiful autumn season.